softstuds/final-project/README.md

 - `403` if the user is not logged in or is not the owner of the time block
 - `404` if either the time block with given ID does not exist or the input is not valid

-#### `PATCH /api/timeblock/occurred/:timeBlockId` - Modify a time block by marking a meeting as occurred or not
+#### `PATCH /api/timeblock/met/:timeBlockId` - Modify a time block by marking a meeting as met or not

 **Body**